binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 | microservice2 | localtest   | me               |

 Set the [`Secure` attribute](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Secure_Attribute) on the cookie.
 This instructs web browsers to only send the cookie over a TLS (HTTPS) connection, thus removing this MItM attack vector.
 You can and should test this by inspecting the headers with an HTTP intercepting proxy.
-While you're at it, you may as well add this as a test to your [Zap Regression Test suite](#process-agile-development-and-practices-security-regression-testing).
+While you're at it, you may as well add this as a test to your [Zap Regression Test suite as discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 Turn the `HttpOnly` cookie flag on.
 This instructs web browser to not allow access to the cookie via JavaScript.
 The `Secure` flag must also be enabled as mentioned above, in order to mitigate Session Id theft.